AindreaAjax/ML_Introduction/Statistics/05_Probability_distribution_functions_PDFs.md

 - K: The number of successes in the population.
 - n: The number of draws.

-The probability of getting $x$ successes in $n$ draws is given by the following formula:
+The PMF of the heypergeometric distribution i.e, the probability of getting $x$ successes in $n$ draws is given by the following formula:

 $$P(X = x) = \frac{\binom{K}{x} \binom{N-K}{n-x}}{\binom{N}{n}}$$

+`Examples:`

 Here are some examples of how the hypergeometric distribution can be used: